biosustain/cell-factory-design-course/setup.md

 The output should be `0.8739215069684304`.

-You also have received an email with installation instructions for one commercial software package.
-Install it by copy and pasting the command into your shell.

-    pip install <the-dropbox-link>

-If this fails, please click on the dropbox link, download the wheel file, and then run the following in your shell (you need to be in the directory where you downloaded the file from dropbox).

-OS X:
+You also have received an email with with a download link for CPLEX (only intended for academic use).
+Download the respective installer for your platform and install CPLEX.
+After you succeeded, run the following in your terminal (make sure you activated the `cell-factory-course` environment first) to install CPLEX for Python.

-    pip install cplex-12.6.3.0-py3-none-any.whl
+    pip install <path-to-your-cplex-installation>/CPLEX_Studio128/cplex/python/3.6/<platform>/

-Windows:
+ For OS X, this should look like

-    pip install cplex-12.6.1.0-py3-none-any.whl  #
+ 	pip install /Applications/CPLEX_Studio128/cplex/python/3.6/x86-64_osx/

+## Fallback solution

+Please create a GitHub account if you don't already own one at <https://github.com/join?source=header-home>.
+That way we'll be able to provide you with access to a Jupyterhub notebook server that already contains all necessary software pre-installed as a fallback solution in case you run into troubles during the course.

 ## Download course materials